Semi-automatically optimized calibration of internal combustion engines: Semi-automatic Calibration

 The set $\dmeasurements_{\text{red}}$ has significantly fewer data points compared to $\dmeasurements$.
-But due to the criteria for grid refinement, which will be introduced in (V) and (VI) below, the distribution of the remaining data points reflects the structure of the grid $G$, which in turn reflects the behavior of $F$.
-This especially means that the data density is higher in regions where the behavior of $F$ is hard to reconstruct by interpolations.
+As the threshold for the connection of $u^q$ and $u^r$ by an edge depends on the size of the grid boxes containing them, the distribution of the remaining data points reflects the structure of the grid $G$.
+Due to the criteria for grid refinement, which will be introduced in (V) and (VI) below, the structure of the grid $G$ reflects the behavior of $F$.
+In particular, this means that the data density is higher in regions where the behavior of $F$ is hard to reconstruct by interpolations.
 Thus, the adaptive space compressor filters out the relevant information gained by the preceding measurements.
-Moreover, it breaks up the piecewise linear structure of the data point distribution, leading to local (pseudo-)randomness which is required by the polynomial interpolation. \begin{remark} In our experiments we further observed that this approach has the additional benefit of producing solutions which are stable with respect to hysteresis effects. \end{remark} Note that this reduction does not affect the set $\dmeasurements$, but we rather explicitly keep $\dmeasurements_{\text{red}}$ as a subset.
-In this way, all our measurements are taken into account for computing the weights according to \eqref{eq:wB} and \eqref{eq:wBB} in (I) in the next round of measurements.
+Moreover, it breaks up the piecewise linear structure of the data point distribution, leading to local (pseudo-)randomness which is required by the polynomial interpolation.

+Note that this reduction does not affect the set $\dmeasurements$, but we rather explicitly keep $\dmeasurements_{\text{red}}$ as a subset.
+In this way, all our measurements are taken into account for computing the weights according to~\eqref{eq:wB} and~\eqref{eq:wBB} in (I) in the next round of measurements.

+\begin{remark} Since the points $u^i$ are picked in a randomized fashion, the piecewise differentiable map $F$ is differentiable at $u^i$ almost surely.
+Thus, we may assume that every $u^i$ lies at the center of an open ball on which $F$ is smooth.
+The grid structure is refined and thus the measurement density increased in areas which are not sufficiently smooth; cf.\ Section~\ref{sec:grid-refinement}.
+Consequently, in an individual grid box one can, with high probability, cluster the measured points according to smooth patches of $F$.
+As a result, for such clusters the local time constants are identifiable and the techniques for reversing the contouring error by dynamic correction in~\cite[p.~95f]{Isermann} can be applied successfully, leading to stored measured values that closely approximate the steady state values of the engine. \end{remark}